 Here's a simple scenario that I've experienced and will probably make you cringe a little.
 After starting fresh on macOS, I needed to install a couple of apps I use all of the time.
 I also needed to sign back into those accounts where my data was so nicely being securely saved in a cloud-based service.
 I didn't yet have 1Password installed, so even after I downloaded the apps, I still had to get my password manager up and running before I could even start working.

 Stop acting so weird

 Another huge problem with having to start from a new setup is that you lose all of your settings.
-On the iPhone, this means reregistering your fingerprint for Touch ID, which if you use more than one finger is time-consuming.
+On the iPhone, this means reregistering your fingerprint for Touch ID or your face for Face ID, which can be time-consuming.
 It also means you have to reinstall and set up any customized ring tones and assign them to your contacts if you do so on an individual basis.
 You have to enable iCloud Photo Library if you use it, so you can get those photos back on your iPhone.

 Things are just as screwy on the Mac.
 Your mouse and trackpad settings all reset, so scrolling will throw you off until you get it back to your liking.
 All of the notifications you prefer to have on or off are lost until you enable or disable them again.
 Any particular sound settings are gone.

 All of these little setting adjustments you've made over the weeks, months, or years are all gone.
 It messes with your productivity because nothing feels right and you just want to throw your device out of the window for not acting the way it is supposed to.